m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 where $\alpha$ is compliance.
-The only difference from the velocity-level soft constraints from earlier is using the gradient $\nabla C$ in place of $J$ and dividing compliance by timestep one more time to get physically correct units at the position level (and a different symbol for compliance).
+The only difference from the velocity-level soft constraints from earlier is using the gradient $\nabla C$ in place of $J$ and dividing compliance by timestep one more time to get physically correct units at the position level (plus a different symbol for compliance).

 In terms of physical properties, compliance is the inverse of _stiffness_.
 Hard constraints like contacts have a compliance of zero, corresponding to